 How to contact the McKenzie Law Firm, P.C.

 If police arrested you in Bucks County, we are here to help you understand your legal options and fight the charges against you.
-Call the McKenzie Law Firm, P.C. today at 610-680-7842 to schedule a time to discuss your case with one of our criminal defense lawyers.
+Call the McKenzie Law Firm, P.C. today at 610-680-7842 to schedule a time to discuss your case with one of our Bucks County criminal defense attorneys.